ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 To create an environment (saved to the first location in `$CONDA_ENVS_PATH` or to `~/.conda/envs`) use the [`conda create`](https://docs.conda.io/projects/conda/en/latest/commands/create.html) command.
 You should give your environments names that are meaningful to you, so you can more easily keep track of which serves which project or purpose.
 You can also use environments manage groups of packages that have conflicting prerequisites.

 Because dependency resolution is hard and messy, we find specifying as many packages as possible at environment creation time can help minimize broken dependencies.
-Although often unavoidable, we also recommend against heavily mixing the use of `conda` and `pip` to install applications.
+Although often unavoidable for Python, we also recommend against heavily mixing the use of `conda` and `pip` to install applications.
 If needed, try to get as much installed with `conda`, then use `pip` to get the rest of the way to your desired environment.

 !!! tip
     For added reproducibility and control, specify versions of packages to be installed using `conda` with `packagename=version` syntax.
 E.g. `numpy=1.14`